iondbproject/planck-unit/README.md

   * `<summary>`, `</summary>`
 * Some output styles may be too verbose for devices with very small memory.
 * File paths are left blank in Arduino builds (and otherwise use the absolute path).
+* Only tests that fail include full details in output (line, file, function, message).

 ## Configuration